Readless

 • Start with constraints, not features: source load and decision overhead first.

-If you want a direct migration path, start with Inoreader alternatives, compare tradeoffs at Readless vs Feedly, and review plan fit on pricing.
+For a direct migration path, start with Inoreader alternatives, compare tradeoffs at Readless vs Feedly, and review plan fit on pricing.
 For a workflow-led setup, begin with the newsletter reader app approach.

 Should I switch from Inoreader or keep a hybrid setup?